 Meet Alex Donaldson, founder of art consultancy Kaleidoscope and our very own Frieze insider.
 Having worked for global art businesses, Alex has extensive experience in building art collections with corporate firms, luxury brands and private collectors.
-And with her own platform Kaleidoscope, she provides a bespoke service to connect emerging contemporary artists with collectors who are keen to intelligently expand their collection while fostering young talent.
-With impressive consulting expertise and a history in curating cultural programmes for the likes of Soho House and London Design Festival, Alex is your go to for what’s hot and what’s not this Frieze art fair.
-Here she gives us the scoop on the contemporary art circus that is Frieze week.
+And with her own platform Kaleidoscope, she provides a bespoke service to connect emerging artists and contemporary art with collectors who are keen to intelligently expand their collection while fostering young talent.
+With impressive consulting expertise and a history in curating cultural programmes for the likes of Soho House and London Design Festival, Alex is your go to for what’s hot and what’s not this Frieze fair.
+Here, she gives us a scoop of the luxury art attack that is Frieze.

 Aside from the expected string of blue-chip galleries, there is a particularly stellar line up from the younger galleries in London who have very much been rising through the ranks and gaining in confidence each year.
-Some star attractions include The Sunday Painter, Arcadia Missa and Seventeen Gallery who will be entering the main section after many years of being able to showcase their works in the subsidised emerging gallery section “Focus” for galleries under the age of 12 years.
-Rana Begum will have a solo show with Kate MacGarry, coinciding with the jewel-coloured sculpture she is presenting in the Frieze Sculpture Park.
-Her work explores how colour, light and form interact and the laminated glasswork throws an exquisite rainbow onto the grass of Regent’s Park.
+Some star attractions include The Sunday Painter, Arcadia Missa and Union Pacific who continue to showcase their works in the subsidised emerging gallery section “Focus” for galleries under the age of 12 years.
+As is always the case, there will be some fun attention seeking works like “Spent”, a matt black vending machine that vends randomly at £1,000 per object!

-Although the line up at Frieze can be intimidating, collecting art is not only reserved for the glitterati.
-Starting out with creating your art collection, it can be more workable to invest in affordable art by younger artists and spaces.
+Although the line up at Frieze can be intimidating, collecting art is not only reserved for Russian oligarchs.
+Starting out your art collection, it can be feasible to invest in affordable works by younger artists and spaces.
 The ‘Focus’ section at Frieze allows up and coming artists to showcase their work at discounted rates.
-Milano Chow is one artist who we are particularly excited about; she shows with Mary Mary Gallery and makes elegantly eloquent drawings of female figures set within neoclassical frames.